 MUS 103.
-STAGE BAND: ENSEMBLE 1 credit hour A course in performance open to those who desire to read, improvise and perform.
+STAGE BAND: ENSEMBLE......
+1 credit hour

+A course in performance open to those who desire to read, improvise and perform.
 Audition necessary for registration.
 May be repeated for credit up to a maximum of four times.
 (2 hours per week)

 MUS 106.
-JAZZ COMBO 1 credit hour Designed for the musician with some degree of competency to gain experience and skill in performance and improvisation of different styles of jazz and blues.
+JAZZ COMBO......
+1 credit hour Designed for the musician with some degree of competency to gain experience and skill in performance and improvisation of different styles of jazz and blues.
 The group is a performing one and offers concerts in the community.

-MUS 109.
-BRASS ENSEMBLE 2 credit hours An ensemble course designed for brass quartets, quintets, depending on class instrumentation.
+An ensemble course designed for brass quartets, quintets, depending on class instrumentation.
 This class is also a performing group.
 MUS 135.
-CHORUS 1 credit hour A course in performance open to all students and the public upon registration for the class.
+CHORUS......
+1 credit hour A course in performance open to all students and the public upon registration for the class.
 May be repeated for credit up to a maximum of three times.

-tion in music theory and reading, concepts of rhythm, tonality, music composition, and other techniques, with aim of developing musical skillsand understanding.
+MUS 140.
+BASIC MUSICIANSHIP......
+3 credit hours Designed to give students, prospective teachers and others a foundation in music theory and reading, concepts of rhythm, tonality, music composition, and other techniques, with aim of developing musical skills and understanding.
 No musical experience necessary.
 MUS 143.
-COMPOSITION: THEORY
+COMPOSITION: THEORY AND ARRANGEMENT.....
+2 credit hours Designed to enable students to develop skills and techniques in music composition, orchestration and arranging for all musical mediums.
 MUS 146.
-CREATIVE IMPROVISATION:

-SONG WRITING 3 credit hours For the prospective song writer, deals with lyric writing and musical accompaniment.
+CREATIVE IMPROVISATION: SONG WRITING......3 credit hours For the prospective song writer, deals with lyric writing and musical accompaniment.
 Students collaborate using their talents to produce songs and also become acquainted with musical styles through recordings and demonstrations, and the music industry and its procedures concerning how to get a song published and recorded.
 Other areas of study include recording, the recording-studio, record pressing and copyright procedures.
+MUS 149.
+SIGHT SING/EAR TRAINING......2 credit hours